Why should I choose electrolysis over other hair removal methods like laser and waxing?

 How do I need to prepare for my electrolysis appointment?

-Your hair should be long enough for tweezers to grab the hair.
-It should just be breaking through the skin; hair does not need to be long like it does for waxing.
+Your hair should be long enough for tweezers to grab the hair; it does not need to be long like it does for waxing.
+One-eighth of an inch is ideal.

-Wear appropriate clothing.
-If you are treating your underarms, wear a tank top.
-If you are treating your bikini line, wear underwear or a swimsuit that has the line you want.
+Wear appropriate clothing for the area being treated.
+If we are treating your underarms, wear a tank top.
+If we are treating your bikini line, wear underwear or a swimsuit that has the line you want.